hydradatabase/docs/centralize-data/load/from-local-csv-file.md

 \COPY my_table FROM 'path/to/file.csv' DELIMITER ',' CSV HEADER;
 ```

-Replace `column1`, `column2`, and `datatype` with the names and data types of the columns in the CSV file, and replace `path/to/file.csv` with the actual path to the CSV file on your system.
+Replace the names and data types of the columns to match your actual CSV file, and replace `path/to/file.csv` with the actual path to the CSV file on your system.
 The `DELIMITER` option specifies the character that separates the values in the CSV file (in this case, a comma), and the `CSV` and `HEADER` options tell psql to expect the file to be in CSV format and that the first row of the file contains column names, respectively.
 It's a good idea to check the data after importing it to make sure it was imported correctly.
 You can do this by running a `SELECT` query on the table to view the data.

 For more information, you can refer to the `\COPY` command documentation in the `psql` [reference guide](https://www.postgresql.org/docs/current/sql-copy.html):

 ```sql